top of page

 Are you ready to take the next step?

-Peak Social work is committed to a partnership approach to achieve a shared vision and proactive outcome to influence strategic organisational initiatives.
-Our collaborative practice ensures that Peak Social Work works within corporate systems and shares curative information.
+Peak Social work is committed to working in partnership.
+We aim to achieve a shared vision, by active outcomes, to influence strategic organisational initiatives.
+Our commitment to collaborative practice means that Peak Social Work works within the guidelines of corporate systems and shares curative information.

 bottom of page